ddev/ddev/docs/users/troubleshooting.md

     * This technique may not work on Windows WSL2, see below.
     * Only 10 hosts are valid on a line on traditional Windows, see [below](#windows-hosts-file-limited-to-10-hosts-per-ip-address-line); beyond that hostnames are ignored.

-## Windows WSL2 Name resolution on non-ddev.site hostnames or when not internet-connected
+## Windows WSL2 name resolution on non-ddev.site hostnames or when not internet-connected

 On Windows WSL2, there is a hosts file inside the WSL2 instance (`/etc/hosts`), and there is also one on the Windows side (`C:\Windows\system32\drivers\etc\hosts`).
-Most people use a browser on the Windows side, which has no idea about hostnames that may be set up in the WSL2 /etc/hosts file.
+Many people use a browser on the Windows side, which has no idea about hostnames that may be set up in the WSL2 /etc/hosts file.
 So a WSL2 project which uses `*.ddev.site` works fine when accessed by a browser on the Windows side, as long as internet connectivity is available (DNS lookups of `*.ddev.site` succeed).

-However, if the project uses non-ddev.site hostnames, or if not connected to the Internet, a Windows-side browser will be unable to look up project hostnames, and you'll get complaints from the browser like "<url> server IP address could not be found" or "We can’t connect to the server at <url>".
-In this case, you can
+However, if the project uses non-ddev.site hostnames, or if not connected to the Internet, or if use_dns_when_possible is false in the .ddev/config.yaml, a Windows-side browser will be unable to look up project hostnames, and you'll get complaints from the browser like "<url> server IP address could not be found" or "We can’t connect to the server at <url>".
+In this case, you can:

 1. Add the needed hostname(s) manually to the Windows hosts file.
 This can easily be done with the *Windows* version of ddev.exe with `sudo ddev hostname <hostname> 127.0.0.1` on *Windows* in PowerShell or Cmd or git-bash.
 2. Or run a browser within WSL2 (currently requires an X11 server like X410, but Microsoft plans to provide natively)